feetstv/obs-bot-commands/buffering.md

-Is your stream buffering for you or your views?
+Is your stream buffering for you or your viewers?
 Check out [Stream Buffering Troubleshooting](https://obsproject.com/kb/stream-buffering-troubleshooting) for advice.